Sanrax/flashcart-guides/docs/tutorials/emulators-pico.md

     1. A `settings.json` file should be present in the `_pico` folder.
 Open it with a text editor such as Notepad.
             - If you can't find a `settings.json` inside `_pico`, you have not started up pico-launcher before, and will need to do so first.

     1. Add (copy/paste) these GB/C association keys into the `fileAssociations` key in `settings.json`:
-            ```
+        ``` json
           "gb": {
             "appPath": "/_pico/emulators/gameyob.nds"
           },
           "gbc": {
             "appPath": "/_pico/emulators/gameyob.nds"
           }
         ```

         !!! tip "Example Structure"

             Here's an example `settings.json` structure to demonstrate how keys are added to `fileAssocations`:
-                ```
+            ``` json title="settings.json"
             {
               "language": "english",
               "romBrowserLayout": "HorizontalIconGrid",
               "romBrowserSortMode": "NameAscending",
               "theme": "material",
               "lastUsedFilePath": "",
               "fileAssociations": {
                 "abc": {
                   "appPath": "/path/to/program.nds"
                 },
                 "xyz": {
                   "appPath": "/path/to/app.nds"
                 }
               }
             }
             ```
             In this example, we have two keys inside the `fileAssocations` key - An `abc` key and an `xyz` key.
 Note that when multiple keys exist, they need to be separated by a comma.

             If you choose to use multiple emulators in this guide, you will need to separate your file association keys using a comma, like shown above.

     1. On your SD card root, create a `ROMs` folder, and then create a `GB` folder inside it.
 Place your `.gb` or `.gbc` game ROMs inside.